 All you have to do is use a hand mixer to combine your wet ingredients which are your coconut oil, pumpkin puree, nut butter and vanilla extract.

 Then you combine the wet and dry ingredients and use a wooden spoon to combine and fold the mixture together.

 Do not add the chocolate chips until after the wet and dry ingredients are mixed together well.
 Again, if you are going keto, you can use Lily’s baking chips instead of chocolate for keto pumpkin brownies.

-Then, fold in your chocolate chips until they are evenly combined and distributed throughout the pumpkin brownie dough.
+After this, fold in your chocolate chips until they are evenly combined and distributed throughout the pumpkin brownie dough.

 Pour your batter into an 8×8 baking dish and bake for 35-40 minutes or until a toothpick comes out clean!
 If you are looking for truly fudgy chocolate vegan pumpkin brownies, you do not want to leave these in too long or else they will overcook.